unoplatform/uno/doc/articles/uno-publishing-desktop-macos-advanced.md

 ### Optional files

-`dotnet publish` include several files that are not strictly required to execute your application.
+`dotnet publish` includes several files that are not strictly required to execute your application.
 To reduce the app bundle size most of those files are **not** included, by default, inside the app bundles.

 #### Including dotnet `createdump` tool

-Useful for debugging, the `createdump` executable is rarely used by the consumers of the application and, by default, is not included in the app bundle.
+Although useful for debugging, the `createdump` executable is rarely used by the application's consumers and, by default, is not included in the app bundle.

 If you wish to include `createdump` inside your app bundle add the `-p:UnoMacOSIncludeCreateDump=true` on the CLI.